 Oh, winter.
 We can't wait for the cooler weather to arrive, but when it does, we're ready for it to leave.
 Still, there is so much to love about this time of year.
 Yes, the days are shorter and the weather is unforgiving, but the holidays bring cheer at the start of the season, and the snow creates a real-life wonderland.
-Don’t succumb to seasonal affective disorder; grab your significant other and indulge in a well-deserved date night.
+Don’t succumb to seasonal affective disorder—grab your significant other and indulge in a winter date night.

 Make snowmen and angels.
 Fresh snow is a well of possibilities for how to have winter fun.
-Roll up snowmen and outline frosty angels on the ground or build a snowcastle—the beach does not have to be the only gallery for your sculptures.
+Roll up snowmen and outline frosty angels on the ground, or build a snow castle—the beach doesn't have to be the only gallery for your sculptures.

 Go hiking.
 An outdoor adventure may require more foresight in the winter, but nothing can beat witnessing a sheet of snow across untouched wilderness.
 Be sure to bring enough water and warm layers for your trip.

 Drink hot cocoa.
-This warm chocolate beverage is surprisingly simple to make from scratch (here’s a recipe from How Sweet Eats); you probably already have all the ingredients.
+This warm chocolate beverage is surprisingly simple to make from scratch (here’s a recipe from How Sweet Eats), and you probably already have all the ingredients.
 Add your own twist, be it liqueur or cinnamon, and enjoy the sweet treat while cuddling up to your partner.

 Go ice skating.
 You will have your pick of scenery when seeking a spot to skate once it reaches freezing outside.
 Hold hands as you float around the rink (or lake!) or better yet, try your hand at impromptu, low-impact ice dancing.

 Go sledding.
 Fluffy snow practically begs to be frolicked in.
 Grab a sled and whisk down hills small and large for a fun winter date.